THUHoloLab/Fused-Fourier-Ptycho/README.md

 When running mexcuda in MATLAB, one should first type
 > setenv("NVCC_APPEND_FLAGS", '-allow-unsupported-compiler')

 in the MATLAB command line so that MATLAB can use the compiler of the VS 2022 community.
-Otherwise, the MATLAB may pop up warning.
+Otherwise, MATLAB may pop up errors.

+## Questions?
+If you find any questions during the implementation please feel-free to open an issue.
+Thank you very much :blush:!